analytiq-hub/sigagent.github.io/_posts/2023-05-25-yann-lecun-northeastern.md

 - The world model is the green module
 - The different instances of the green module are the state of the systems at differnt time steps
 - Think of it like a recurrent net that you unfolded
+- What the world model is supposed to predict: Given a representation of the state of the world at time `t`, and an imagined action at time `t` - what is going to be the predicted state of the world at time `t+1`

 <p align="center">